What a double-edged sword honesty and truth can be!

 When you do this, you are putting up walls to intimacy and barriers to deeper connection--no doubt about it.

-But you don't want to hurt the other person with honesty, right?
+But you don't want to hurt the other person with honesty and with every thought you think, right?

 What we ALL do to greater or lessor degrees in our relationships is to NOT tell the "whole" truth with the people in our lives and most importantly...